“Well, if they freed me from this prison,

 § § §

 As a sidebar story to this, I had a robbery in my apartment less than two weeks after doing the tour and taking the pictures.
-A number of items were stolen including a box of photographs and negatives.
+According to my insurance adjuster, about $20,000 worth of ‘household’ items had been stolen, including three large binders of contact sheets and negatives.
 I mourned the loss of the B.C.
-Pen materials for years after whenever I thought about it too long.
-Then a few summers ago I was going through a couple of old boxes of papers and books and in amongst three cookbooks I found the negatives.
-I had the contact sheets re-done and scanned twenty or so of the shots.
+Pen materials whenever I thought about it too long.
+Then, a couple of years later during a move to a new apartment, I discovered a handful of plastic sleeves containing mostly negatives of the B.C.
+Pen under a large Indian area rug I had inherited.

 The pictures aren’t the best quality, unfortunately.
 With no power and no flashlight, many of the shots were taken in darkness, if not pitch black.
 I would fire the Megablitz strobe that I had attached to one of the cameras just to see where I was going at times, and this was frequently my only source of instantaneous light when ‘setting-up’ a shot.